Grisou13/Runners-Laravel/docs/amelios.md

 # Unit and integration testing

-Hey, how about some tests?
+How about some tests?
 We didn't really have time.
 We implemented some tests for the api (mainly the run features), but nothing on the app.
 This should be done, so that deployement in production is always stable.

 # Api

-The api is mostly done, the only real thing that needs to be done is a reverse mapping between transformers and models.
+The api is mostly done, the only real thing that needs to be done is a reverse **mapping between transformers and models**.
 As of right now models are transformed to render a request, but not the other way around.

 These means that the api binds the model representation only when representing the models, but cannot interpret a request and create a model.